 $ Where the bidders are not asked to offer a Fuel Charge as part of their bid, the evaluation of bids shall be restricted to Fixed Charge.

-In case of complex projects, the number of pre-bid Conferences could be two or more.
+In case of complex projects, the number of Pre-bid Conferences could be two or more.

 $ The provisions of sub-clauses (i), (iii) and (v) shall not apply to government companies.
 Other project-specific conditions of eligibility or restrictions, if any, may be stated here, such as a limit on the number of projects that may be awarded to an entity, including its Associates.